banerjs/banerjs.github.io/README.md

 ## TODO

-- Incorporate automatic `bibtex` compilation into the data directory for inclusion into the CV.
-We can use jekyll-scholar for that purpose
+- Fix the DNS records for the site
-- Create YAML files for the different sections of the resume
+- Create YAML files for the different sections of the resume, and fill them out
+- Create a travis build for building the bibtex
-- Create an automated build from bibtex to YAML/MD so that github pages can display the site
+- Add an image to the Resume